How to find out if a property is in a flood risk area

 What is the SFRA?

 Strategic Flood Risk Assessment (SFRA) provides a comprehensive and robust appraisal of the extent and nature of flood risk from all sources of flooding, now, and in the future, taking into account the effects of Climate Change and its implications for land use planning.

-National policy requires that local planning policies use the results of the SFRA to direct development away from areas at greatest risk of flooding when preparing the Local Development Plan.
-The study sets out the flood risk constraints to help inform the Local Plan, neighbourhood planning and the determination of planning applications in the borough.
+National policy requires that local planning policies use the results of the SFRA to direct development away from areas at greatest risk of flooding when preparing the Local Plan.
+The SFRA sets out the flood risk constraints to help inform the Local Plan, neighbourhood planning and the determination of planning applications in the borough.

 View the SFRA